-Development of this site will not require the extension of public infrastructure and services outside the Primary Urban Service District.
+Neither the adopted future land use nor the proposed future land use will require the extension of public infrastructure and services outside the Primary Urban Service District.
 Water and sewer provisions are available to the subject site via South Martin Regional Utility.
 The proposed amendment would allow for a cost-effective development process, utilizing already existing public infrastructure and services.
 Discourages the proliferation of urban sprawl.